breakthatbass/OStep/chap31/README.md

 3. Now go one step further and by implementing a general solution to **barrier synchronization**.
 Assume there are two points in an sequential piece of code, called `P1` and `P2`.
 Putting a **barrier** between `P1` and `P2` guaruntees that all threads will execute `P1` before anyone executes `P2`.
 Your task: write the code to implement a `barrier()` function that cna be used in this manner.
 It is safe to assume you know `N` (the total number of threads in the running program) and that all `N` threads will try to enter the barrier.
 Again, you should likely use two semaphores to achieve the solution, and some other integers to count things.
 See `barrier.c` for details.

 4. Now let's solve the **reader-writer problem**, also described in the text.
 In this first take, don't worry about starvation.
+See the code in `reader-writer.c` for details.
+Add `sleep()` calls to your code to demonstrate it works as you expect.
+Can you show the existence of the stravation prblem?

+5. Let's look at the reader-writer problem again, but this time, worry about the startvation.
 How can you ensure that all readers and writers eventually make progress?
 See `reader-writer-nostarve.c` for details.

+6. Use semaphores to build a **no-starve mutex**, in which any thread that tries to aquire the mutex will eventually obtain it.
+See the code in `mutex-nostarve.c` for more information.

+7. Liked these problems?
+See [Downey's free text](https://greenteapress.com/semaphores/LittleBookOfSemaphores.pdf) for more just like them.
+And don't forget, have fun!
+But, you always do when you code, no?
+    - yes, I usually do have fun...but occasionally not.